lillynguyenn/contrast-paradigm/README.md

 % Ava and Lilly collaborated on the sections of code above (5 hours)

-%final debugging and trying to make the code work - whole team 3/20 (12 hours)
+%final debugging - whole team 3/20 (12 hours)
 % a lot of this time was spent trying to figure out how to make the functions work properly, and involved a lot of rewriting